How To Hike Devils Bridge Trail In Sedona, Arizona

 Light scrambling section on the hike

-The first major trail change arrives after 0.7 miles.
-You’ll reach a very light scramble up a series of uneven rocks as you can see in our photo above.
-Luckily, the rocks are shaped just like steps.
+The first major trail change arrived after 0.7 miles.
+We reached a very light scramble up a series of uneven rocks as you can see in our photo above.
+Luckily, the rocks were shaped just like steps.

 Series of steps made from natural rocks and erosion